shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 2. In [DevkitQsrCluster.json](./DevkitQsrCluster.json), edit the sensor device id in the sensor_groups to match the sensor included with the Devkit.
-This cluster configuration file is an example that establishes the one facility (ColdArea).
+This cluster configuration file is an example that establishes the one facility (QSR_Store_8402).
 It also creates aliases for the two antennae (Freezer and Refridgerator) in order to generate more natural locations names, as opposed to RSP-150004-0 and RSP-150004-1.
 The sensor is configured with an EXIT personality in order to detect when an item leaves either of the cold rooms.
 It also will assign